tslavchev-alumni/gtfsrt-audit-dbt/portfolio.md

 # GTFS-Realtime Feed Health Audit — Portfolio Notes

 This document provides additional context, design rationale, and lessons learned for the GTFS-Realtime Feed Health Audit project.
+For a concise overview of the project and repository scope, see the [README](./README.md).

 The README in this repository describes the dbt project and final architecture.
 This document focuses on *why* the system was built the way it was, how it evolved, and what I learned while implementing it across different data platforms.